egonw/cdk-cxsmiles/chapter2.i.md

-# Creating CXSMILES
+# Creating CxSMILES

 This chapter covers the following use case: experiment data has provided a short list of possible chemical structures, for example, resulting from a database search on <topic>molecular formula</topic> or <topic>m/z value</topic>.
-Often, the top hits of <topic>posititional isomers</topic>, and the wish exists to convert these isomers into a Markush structure and represented as CXSMILES.
+Often, the top hits of <topic>posititional isomers</topic>, and the wish exists to convert these isomers into a Markush structure and represented as CxSMILES.

 ## Maximal Common Substructure

-One step in converting a short list of chemical structures into a CXSMILES that represents them is determination of the <topic>maximal common substructure</topic>
+One step in converting a short list of chemical structures into a CxSMILES that represents them is determination of the <topic>maximal common substructure</topic>
 or <topic>MCS</topic>.
 The code for this would look like this: